 The Commissioner of the Department of Housing and Economic Development has prepared a summary of the RLTO that must be attached to each rental agreement or renewal thereof.
 When there is an oral lease, the landlord must give the tenant a copy of the summary.

-What Happens if the Landlord Violates the Law?
+What Happens If a Landlord Violates Chicago Tenants Rights Law?

 As noted above, there are many remedies available to tenants when their landlord violates the law.
 These remedies include: